CDRT/docs/bios/settings/thinkcenter/password_policies.md

 **NOTE:** If no minimum is set, passwords may be 1 to 128 characters long.

 **NOTE:** If a minimum is set, it applies to:
- - Supervisor Password
+ - Supervisor Password (SVP)
- - System Management password
+ - System Management Password (SMP)
- - Power-on and Hard Disk passwords
+ - Power-on (POP) and Hard Disk Passwords

 **NOTE:** If both `Set Minimum Length` and `Set Strong Password` are enabled, the longest value for minimum length applies.